AuthorCarpentry/markdown-github-webpages/README.md

   * Atom is highly extensible with "packages" that add functionality.
 For markdown, install the package *Markdown Preview Plus*:
   * Click "Install a Package" or go to Edit --> Preferences (Atom -> Preferences on a mac) and click on "Install" on the left.
 Paste `markdown-preview-plus` into the search window, press return,  and click the blue "Install" button next to the package.
 On successful installation, you will have the package listed in the "Package" menu.
   * Paste `git-plus` into the search window, press return,  and click the blue "Install" button next to the package.
 (Not git-plus-plus) On successful installation, you will have the package listed in the "Package" menu.
-  * If you do not want to install atom, many other good editors such as TextWrangler/BBEdit, Sublime, or Notepad++ work, too.
-There are also great online editors such as [hackmd](https://hackmd.io/), and [Dillinger](http://dillinger.io/) though we suggest you use a local tool here.
+  * If you have a solid grasp of git using the commandline and you do not want to install Atom, other good editors such as TextWrangler/BBEdit, Sublime, or Notepad++ work, too.
-4. Optional: While we will default to git in atom / command line for this lesson, consider installing the github desktop app from https://desktop.github.com/
+4. Pandoc software allows you to transform many (many!) text-based formats.
+For most users, simply downloading and installing the installer for your operating system from [the Pandoc site](https://github.com/jgm/pandoc/releases/latest) is all that is necessary.
+Pandoc also provides more detailed [installation instructions](https://github.com/jgm/pandoc/releases/latest).

 ## Cheat Sheet